Major Work Activity C – Installs air and material handling systems

 tools and equipment are selected and used according to job requirements |

-determine installation requirements for component accessories |
+determine installation requirements for system component accessories |

-installation requirements for component accessories are determined according to drawings and job and manufacturers’ specifications |
+installation requirements for system component accessories are determined according to drawings, and project and manufacturers’ specifications |

-determine location of component accessories |
+determine location of system component accessories |

-location of component accessories is determined according to accessibility, and job and manufacturers’ specifications |
+location of system component accessories is determined according to accessibility, and project and manufacturers’ specifications |

-secure component accessories |
+secure system component accessories |

-component accessories are secured using mechanical fasteners according to job requirements and manufacturers’ specifications |
+system component accessories are secured using mechanical fasteners according to job requirements and manufacturers’ specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

 Knowledge